Chronology of Jesus: Other approaches

 The Gospel of John 8:57 mentions in passing an upper limit of 50 for Jesus' age when preaching: "The Jews therefore said unto him, Thou art not yet fifty years old, and hast thou seen Abraham?"
 Fifty years is a round number which emphasises the discrepancy to Jesus's claim he had existed before Abraham, that is, for more than a thousand years.

 Some commentators have attempted to establish the date of birth by identifying the Star of Bethlehem with some known astronomical or astrological phenomenon.
 For example, astronomer Michael Molnar proposed 17 April 6 BC as the likely date of the Nativity, since that date corresponded to the heliacal rising and lunar occultation of Jupiter, while it was momentarily stationary in the constellation of Aries.
 According to Molnar, to knowledgeable astrologers of this time, this highly unusual combination of events would have indicated that a regal personage would be (or had been) born in Judea.
 Other research points to a 1991 report from the Royal Astronomical Society, which mentions that Chinese astronomers noted a "comet" that lasted 70 days in the Capricorn region of the sky, in March of 5 BC.
 Authors Dugard and O'Reilly consider this event as the likely Star of Bethlehem.
 However, there are many possible phenomena and none seems to match the Gospel account exactly.

-In the 21st century, an attempt has been proposed to create gospel concordance by adjusting only the modern chapter-and-verse boundaries (rather than rewriting the underlying text), since chapter and verse numbering is a later addition to the gospels.